HOA laws β€” Michigan

 What are the HOA fine limits in Michigan?

-How do I dispute an HOA fine in Michigan?
+How do I dispute an HOA fine or violation in Michigan?

-Can my HOA foreclose on my home in Michigan?
+Can an HOA foreclose on my home in Michigan over unpaid fines or dues?

 Is mediation required for HOA disputes in Michigan?